payday-restoration/restoration-mod/README.md

 Scruffy A huge thanks for voicing the Grenadier.

-VxWolf Creating the songs used in Doghouse, Wetworks and Burnout and voicing the OMNIA LPF.
+VxWolf Creating the mod soundtrack and voicing the OMNIA LPF.

 Skwuruhl fixing stance modifiers and making spread work better.